 Overall, the placement test consists of two parts: an English or ESL Part and a Math Part.

 If your primary spoken language is other than English, you may be asked to take the ESL part, which includes ESL Listening, ESL Writing, and ESL Reading Skills sections.

 On the other hand, if you are a native English speaker, you will be asked to take the English part, which includes English Writing and English Reading Comprehension Sections.

 Finally, the Math Part consists of three sections: Arithmetic, Elementary Algebra, and College-Level Math.
-Depending on your performance on either Arithmetic or Elementary Algebra, you may be asked to take two or more Math Sections.
+Depending on your performance, you may be take one, two or all three sections of the Math Test.

 All parts and sections of the placement test are computer-based, and offered at the Main Campus and Regional Centers.
 No computer skills are required.
 You simply use the mouse to click on the answer.